paralab/SymPyGR/README.md

 ## Legacy SymPyGR

 What follows is the original documentation of SymPyGR.
-The original code can be found in the `master-old` branch since the project has taken a new direction.
+The original code can be found in the `master-legacy` branch since the project has taken a new direction.

 ---